roelj/inklingreader/README.md

 * Merge WPI files (command-line only)
 * Export to Inkscape SVG (preserving layers), PDF, PNG and JSON
 * Convert all WPI files in a directory to SVG
-* Automatically use different colors when the "new layer" is pressed multiple times.
+* Automatically assign colors upon pressing the "new layer" multiple times
-* Give control over stroke pressure.
+* Give control over stroke pressure
-* Export timing information in JSON.
+* Export timing information in JSON
 * Interact with the timeline of your drawing
+* Use the Wacom Inkling as a mouse device

 Integration with Inkscape
 -------------------------